visol/ext-powermail/Documentation/ForEditors/ManageMailsWithBackendModule/Index.rst

 Note: This view is for admins only.

 **Attention:** Please backup your database before converting.
-This step is irreversibel!
+This step is irreversible!

 |img-81g|